Tingle Vs. Evil Dog

 "Nope.
 It comes from lizard.
 My mom craved lizard guts and almonds when she was pregnant with me.
 So she named me Izzy.
 I suspect my name would have actually been Lizard if I'd been a boy."

-A screech interrupts Evil Dog.
-Evil Dog glares at the ghost of a Great Fairy who had floated through the wall with the purpose of interrupting the story, which she'd heard more times than she cared to count.
-The Great Fairy blinks and floats downward until it is gone.
+A very loud, ear-splitting screech interrupted Evil Dog.
+Evil Dog glared at the ghost of a Great Fairy who had floated through the wall.
+The Great Fairy blinked and floated downward until it was gone.

 Note: On to part 2!